freechipsproject/chisel-lang-governance/constitution.md

 responsible for upholding the policies outlined in this document.

-Other responsibilities include: admitting (and if necessary expelling) projects, organizing community meetings/conferences, resolving disputes between projects, allocating funds, clarifying procedures for each membership type, and publicizing the Chisel community.
+Other responsibilities include: admitting (and if necessary expelling) projects, organizing community meetings/conferences, resolving disputes within and between projects, allocating funds, clarifying procedures for each membership type, and publicizing the Chisel community.